 Also Read: What Quarters Are Worth Money

-Beyond the standard mint mark varieties, the 1936 Washington quarter series features several captivating error coins that showcase the fascinating world of minting anomalies and production mistakes.
+Beyond the standard mint mark varieties, the 1936 Washington quarter series features several fascinating error coins and die varieties that can dramatically increase a coin’s value beyond its regular market price.

-The doubling occurs when the working die receives multiple impressions from the master hub at slightly different angles, creating the characteristic overlapping design elements.
+A DDO — or Doubled Die Obverse — occurs when the working die receives multiple impressions from the master hub at slightly different angles, creating overlapping design elements on every coin struck from that die.

 1936 DDO (FS-101) Price/Grade Chart